Tax residency in Dubai · Tax Residency Certificate

 Digital portal of the FTA where the applicant's profile is created and the Tax Residency Certificate application is processed.

-Regulation defining the tax residency criteria in the UAE.
+Federal regulation defining the tax residency criteria that apply in Dubai and the rest of the UAE.
 Article 4 sets out the three residency pathways for individuals.

 An individual who meets at least one of the three tax residency criteria set out in Article 4 of Cabinet Decision No. 85 of 2022.

-Main pathway for tax residency: being physically present in the UAE for 183 days or more within a 12-month consecutive period.
+Main pathway for tax residency in Dubai: being physically present in the UAE for 183 days or more within a 12-month consecutive period.
 The activity carried out is irrelevant.

 Permanent place of residence: a house, apartment or furnished room available to the person on a continuous and regular basis.
 It may be rented or assigned; ownership is not required.